 Do Year 10 students do IB summative assessment?

 No they do not.
 They study Year 10 subjects and are not part of the IB system.
 The IB program begins in Year 11.

 Summative assessment may begin in Year 11 for some subjects.
 Students will be made aware of the nature of the assessment instrument and the proportional weighting of the task.

 This is an arrangement made in consultation with the Head of Department and/or the Administration of the school.
 When an extension or an alternative to the assessment conditions has been organised the student will be awarded a mark for the assessment instrument and provided with written feedback.

 What do I do if my student is sick on the day assessment is due?

 The student should submit it electronically.
-If this is not possible, then the guardian should download The Application for Extension Form/Alternative Arrangements (Blue Form) and send it to the relevant Head of Department.
+If this is not possible, then the guardian should download the Application for Extension / Alternative Assessment Arrangements and send it to the relevant Head of Department.
 Alternatively, the guardian should contact the Head of Department to make formal arrangements for the submission of this assessment item.

 What do I do if my child is away on the day of a exam?

-The guardian should download The Application for Extension Form/Alternative Arrangements (Blue Form) and send it to the relevant Head of Department.
+The guardian should download the Application for Extension / Alternative Assessment Arrangements and send it to the relevant Head of Department.
 Medical certificates must be supplied if it is an IB summative assessment.

 What happens if a student misses assessment and does not have a valid reason?